 Blantyre — Lenox, Massachusetts

 Where better to take a New England fall vacation than in the heart of the Berkshires?
 The fall experience at Blantyre in Lenox begins when you first roll down the driveway.
 Fallen trees have been carved to look like birds of prey and other wildlife, immediately immersing you in nature.
-The main hall of this mock-Tudor mansion features Gothic revival arched wooden doors, oak panelling, and leaded windows, all overlooking a terrace that’s perfect for some serious fall foliage viewing.
+The main hall of this mock-Tudor mansion features Gothic revival arched wooden doors, oak paneling, and leaded windows, all overlooking a terrace that’s perfect for some serious fall foliage viewing.
 The 100-acre hotel grounds are full of private trails for all skill levels, with maps available to plan your day accordingly.

 Where: 16 Blantyre Road, Lenox, MA 01240, US